Menstruation Problems

 Women have a higher dietary need for iron than men, because of the iron lost in their menstruation each month.

-- Painful periods are most common in younger women (teens to late 20's), and often become less severe as they age or after childbirth.
-(In contrast, the incidence of PMS increases with age until menopause).
+- Painful periods are more common in younger women (teens to late 20's), and often become less severe as they age or after childbirth.

-- Period pain, menstrual cramps, uterine cramps (dysmenorrhea) are common.
-They usually occur a few days before or at the start of menses.
+- Menstrual cramps, uterine cramps (dysmenorrhea) are common.
+They are caused by cramping of the uteris and surrounding muscles.
+Menstrual cramps usually occur a few days before or at the start of menses.
 The pain can range from dull, throbbing or aching pain in the lower abdomen, back or thighs, to severe or sharp pain.
 It usually starts before menstruation and continues through the menstruation.
 Menstrual cramps can range from mere discomfort or annoyance through to severe cramping that interferes with everyday activities.

 - Headaches, fainting, nausea/vomiting, dizziness, disorientation, hypersensitivity to light, sound, smell or touch, fatigue, and diarrhoea or constipation are other complaints commonly associated with menstrual pain.